mongator/documentation/mandango/query-cache.rst

 Query Cache
 ===========

-The Mandango's Query Cache is one of the most impressive features of Mandango, because it multiplies the speed of your application and database.
+The Mongator's Query Cache is one of the most impressive features of Mongator, because it multiplies the speed of your application and database.

 If we see the optimization page in the MongoDB documentation, we can see that